-8.3.5 Meter Boxes Meter boxes and switch boxes shall be recessed into the wall of the structure, unless otherwise approved by the DC.
-The access door shall be flush and constructed of the same material as the adjacent siding.
+8.3.5 Meter Boxes Meter boxes and switch boxes shall be recessed into the wall of the structure, unless otherwise

 8.4 WINDOWS

 Windows are an important element in determining the character and livability of a house.
 They provide the connection to the outside - to close and distant views.
 They can extend the apparent spaces beyond the walls, provide ventilation, and allow sunlight in to enrich and define the interior spaces.
 Thoughtful design and location of windows can provide both views and the preservation of privacy.